ePages-de/restdocs-api-spec/README.md

 2. add the dependency to `restdocs-api-spec-gradle-plugin`
 3. apply `restdocs-api-spec-gradle-plugin`
 4. add the `jcenter` repository used to resolve the `com.epages:restdocs-api-spec` module of the project.
-5. add the actual `restdocs-api-spec` dependency to the test scope
+5. add the actual `restdocs-api-spec-mockmvc` dependency to the test scope.
+Use `restdocs-api-spec-restassured` if you use `RestAssured` instead of `MockMvc`.
 6. add configuration options for restdocs-api-spec-gradle-plugin`.
 See [Gradle plugin configuration](#gradle-plugin-configuration)

 See the [build.gradle](samples/restdocs-api-spec-sample/build.gradle) for the setup used in the sample project.